pypa/pipx/README.md

 ### install a package and expose binaries globally
 The install command is the preferred way to globally install binaries from python packages on your system.
 It creates an isolated virtual environment for the package, then in a folder on your PATH creates symlinks to all the binaries provided by the installed package.
 It does not link to the package's dependencies.

-*Note: pipx determines a package's binaries (also known as entry points, console scripts, or scripts) by inspecting metadata about the package.
-Sometimes a package is built in such a way that pipx cannot determine its binaries.
-In such cases, please create an issue.*

 The result: binaries you can run from anywhere, located in packages you can **cleanly** upgrade or uninstall.
 Guaranteed to not have dependency version conflicts or interfere with your OS's python packages.
 All **without** running `sudo`.
 ```